-Existing formal and informal sport and recreational facilities in the Neighbourhood Area will be protected, enhanced and expanded where appropriate.
+Existing formal and informal sport and recreational facilities in the Neighbourhood Area will be protected, enhanced and expanded where appropriate and achievable.

-The loss of any facility will only be permitted if at least an equivalent is provided in a suitable location within the community.
+The loss of any facility will only be permitted if a facility of equivalent scale and quality is provided in a suitable location within the community.